Bachelor of Arts in Biology

 This sample schedule begins with a Fall semester.
 Because of sequencing issues, starting in the Spring semester practically guarantees that a student will be here for at least 4.5 years.

 This is only a sample schedule.
 Variations are possible and probable; it is rare that two students follow exactly the same path.
 However, the scheduling of the BIOL, CHEM, and PHYS courses in years 1 and 2 are a must if one wishes to graduate in 4 years.
-The ordering of the Molecular and Cellular, Organismal, and Population courses listed below are flexible.
-The only requirement is that the student completes one Molecular and Cellular section course, two Organismal section courses, and two Population section courses.
+The ordering of the 300- and 400-level courses listed below is flexible.
+The only requirement is that the student completes 20 credits of these courses.
 These are listed as "upper division course" in the sample schedule provided.

 Fall semester, year 1